Narthorn/ctf/2020-10-24_DGSESIEE/timeline/README.md

 Sunday 25
 ---------

 Woke up at 8am, (technically 9 hours of sleep because of DST).
 I was feeling a bit discouraged from seeing how fast some of the hard challenges were solved, so I started slacking a little.
-I stopped to catch a stream that I was looking forward to, and then went to sleep around 3am.
+I stopped early at night to catch a stream that I was looking forward to.

 ![sunday](sunday.png)